surepy/jekyll-now/_posts/2020-10-10-My-ArchLinux-and-LineageOS-13-0-building-Experience.md

 Someone probably has a docker image that removes all this headache in the first place for build- but I like it this way more.

+If you're reading this because you're also building: Good luck! hope I helped!